FEDERAL & STATE Aid

 Cal Grant C assists vocational students with tuition and training costs.
 Students must be enrolled in and attending a vocational training program lasting from four to 24 months in length.
 The maximum award amount is $576 at MiraCosta College.

 Students who are awarded this type of aid are notified of the dollar amount they are eligible to earn during each semester, and must accept the offer to work by a specified deadline date.
-The hiring process is then completed through the Career Center/Student Employment Office, located in Building 3700 on the Oceanside Campus.
+The hiring process is then completed through the Career Center/Student Employment Office, located in Building 4700 on the Oceanside Campus, phone 760-757-2121 x6493.
 If the student does not respond by the deadline the offer is cancelled and the funds are taken away.

 In order to be eligible to work on campus, students must maintain at least half-time enrollment (at least 6 units) during Fall or Spring.
 Eligibility can also be affected by enrollment in late start, short term and all on-line classes; unsatisfactory academic progress; and dropping to less-than-half-time enrollment.
-Summer federal work study is pending, check back at a later date for updated information.
+There is no summer Federal Work Study.

 Federal Work Study student workers are permitted to work no more than 19.5 hours per week while classes are in session.
 During periods of non-attendance, such as Spring Break, students can work up to 40 hours per week, but cannot exceed 8 hours per day.

-Timecards must be completed, signed and submitted to the Payroll Office no later than the fifth day of the following month.
+Timecards must be completed, signed and submitted to the Payroll Office on or before the third workday of the following month.
 Late timecards may result in the department's district account being charged.
-Students should indicate on their timecard that they are being paid using federal work study funds by writing "FWS" on their timecards.
+Students should indicate on their timecard that they are being paid using Federal Work Study funds by writing "FWS" on their timecards.

 Your Pell Grant award is based on your Financial Aid Enrollment Status.
 Pell Grant awards must be recalculated if your Financial Aid Enrollment Status has changed from what is printed on your Award Letter.
 All calculations are based on the 34 week Academic Year definition.